dekoza/mtgpl/docs/_sources/JMP.rst.txt

    |mana_1|\ |mana_u|\ |mana_u|, Discard three cards with different names: Draw five cards.

-:mtgtip:`Scholar of the Lost Trove<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/a/aa254a86-3c30-408d-9c14-befd472f9740.jpg?1632261772|https://scryfall.com/card/jmp/14/scholar-of-the-lost-trove?utm_source=api>`
+:mtgtip:`Scholar of the Lost Trove<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/a/aa254a86-3c30-408d-9c14-befd472f9740.jpg?1651525848|https://scryfall.com/card/jmp/14/scholar-of-the-lost-trove?utm_source=api>`
    Flying

    When Scholar of the Lost Trove enters the battlefield, you may cast target instant, sorcery, or artifact card from your graveyard without paying its mana cost.
-If an instant or sorcery spell cast this way would be put into your graveyard this turn, exile it instead.
+If an instant or sorcery spell cast this way would be put into your graveyard, exile it instead.

 :mtgtip:`Kels, Fight Fixer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/7/b70d445b-d3d6-4f7c-b9ea-bed6a26d4a2a.jpg?1632261776|https://scryfall.com/card/jmp/15/kels-fight-fixer?utm_source=api>`